How to Shape Your Beard Without a Barber

 Shaping for Style

 A lot of guys completely mess up on the neckline.
-If you’re growing any sensible beard you don’t need to worry about the neckline at all.
+If you’re growing any longer beard you don’t need to worry about the neckline at all.
 Keeping that grow-out long will add volume and thickness to the rest of the beard too.

 Also, it is worth mentioning that trimming the neckline is most important at the start of a young beard.
 Anywhere past a few months is going to spell trouble and not be worth the effort.